qrvey/partner-portal/docs/ui-docs/automation/data-actions.md

 <div style="text-align: justify">

-In this article we’ll review all of the Flow actions available under **Data Actions.** In general, “Record” functions are for web form and uploaded CSV  datasets, while “Data” functions work with connected datasources such as Elasticsearch, SQL and Oracle databases.
+In this article, we’ll review all of the Flow actions available under **Data Actions.** In general, “Record” functions are for web forms and uploaded CSV  datasets, while “Data” functions work with connected datasources such as Elasticsearch, SQL and Oracle databases.

 ![1_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/1_data-actions.png#thumbnail-40)

 ## Search Record
-Use the **Search Record** action to lookup data based on the criteria you select.
+Use the **Search Record** action to look up data based on the criteria you select.
 Use the branch options to perform actions based on the number of records found.

-To begin, select the type and name of the dataset to search, then the field(s) and value(s) to search for.
+First, select the type and name of the dataset to search, then choose the field(s) and value(s) you want to search for.

 ![2_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/2_data-actions.png#thumbnail)